Roswell Park Researchers Present Findings of 2 E-Cigarette Studies at SRNT Meeting

-BUFFALO, N.Y. — Scientists from Roswell Park Cancer Institute (RPCI) have conducted two recent studies to evaluate the nicotine content and thirdhand nicotine exposure from electronic cigarettes (e-cigarettes).
-Maciej Goniewicz, PhD, PharmD, of the Department of Health Behavior at RPCI is presenting the findings of both studies at the annual meeting of the Society for Research on Nicotine and Tobacco, which continues through Saturday, Feb.
+BUFFALO, N.Y. — Scientists from Roswell Park Comprehensive Cancer Center (Roswell Park) have conducted two recent studies to evaluate the nicotine content and thirdhand nicotine exposure from electronic cigarettes (e-cigarettes).
+Maciej Goniewicz, PhD, PharmD, of the Department of Health Behavior at Roswell Park is presenting the findings of both studies at the annual meeting of the Society for Research on Nicotine and Tobacco, which continues through Saturday, Feb.
 8 in Seattle, Wash.

 E-cigarette users inhale a vapor containing addictive nicotine and other products through a battery-operated device that looks similar to a traditional cigarette.
 The sales of e-cigarettes in the U.S. have doubled each year since 2008.